aamodpant15/pb-info/README.md

 Keeping in mind the privacy issues, here are some screenshots from the web app, with all sensitive information being censored:

 1. Person's info card after searching for them.
 ![person's info card](1.png)

 2. Extended info card
 ![Extended info card](2.png)

-3. Login Prompt
+3. Login Prompt (staged for screenshot, not actual credentials)
 ![Login Prompt](3.png)

 4. Options on person's info card
 ![Options on person's info card](4.png)